kixxauth/kixx-templating/README.md

 ```

 ### #ifEmpty helper
-Renders the primary block if the given value is falsy, an Array with length zero, Map or Set with size zero, a primitive truthy value, or any other object with without own keys.
+Renders the primary block if the given value is falsy, an Array with length zero, Map or Set with size zero, or any other object with without own keys.
 ```html
 {{#ifEmpty books}}
 <p>We do not have any books</p>